Rights

 • Know about hospital rules that affect your treatment, and about charges and payment methods.

-• Know about hospital resources, such as patient representatives and ethics committee, who can help you to resolve problems and get answers to questions about your hospital stay and care.
+• Know about hospital resources, such as patient advocates, who can help you to resolve problems and get answers to questions about your hospital stay and care.

 Responsibilities